Stephen-Ehiabhi/animenest_api/readme.md

 # steevanime_api

-steevanime_api is a webscraped api used to help users stream and download anime without ads.
+SteevAnime_api is a webscraped api used to help users stream and download anime without ads.